 I created my first blog in Livejournal in university in 2009.
 It was friends-only and there were only 2 or 3 readers.
 Once I found out I was going to Martinique in 2011, I started a blog on Blogger to let my family know what I was up to and well, honestly, to make my friends jealous!
 I didn’t write regularly and they were mostly accounts of my antics – if you go back into the archives you’ll see what those were…

-One year ago this month, I returned home to Toronto unsure of what I would do with my life and uncertain about what was going to happen with Tom and me.
+One year ago this month, I returned home to Toronto unsure of what I would do with my life and uncertain about what was going to happen with my partner and me.
 I knew I wanted to write and I saw starting a blog – one that people could relate to and benefit from – as a way to build a portfolio and show off my creativity, self-starting nature and marketing skills.

 So here we are – one year later and my blog has brought me a number of opportunities I wasn’t expecting.
 I write for a living, I’ve learned CSS & HTML (yes, I did this redesign myself!) and I’ve met some amazing people!
 So, here are the things I’ve learned over the past year: